 You are a citizen of the United States.

-Please note that Breast Cancer in your 20’s is considered rare.
+Please note that Breast Cancer in your 20’s and 30’s is considered rare.
 Active treatment does not include reconstruction surgeries or long-term hormonal therapies (including Tamoxifen, Fareston, Arimidex, Aromasin, Femara, Zoladex/Lupron, Megace, and Halotestin).

 AWF defines Active Treatmentas the period after a positive diagnosis of cancer has been made (with a diagnostic biopsy), and during which therapies are being administered, including surgical procedures to remove the cancer, chemotherapy or radiation.